-I can more fully meet a project’s needs with a clear understanding of its scope.
 I have experience with poorly defined projects, giving me the skills to identify the scope of a project and parse it out into smaller tasks.
 This can make initially vague and overwhelming projects clear enough for me to meet even tight deadlines.